json420/degu/doc/rgi.rst

 return value.

-Although an elegant solution considering the broad backward compatibility requirements of WSGI, ``start_response()`` is probably the most problematic aspect of the design as it adds considerable complexity to the response flow control.
+Although an elegant solution considering the broad backward compatibility requirements of WSGI, ``start_response()`` is the most problematic aspect of the design as it adds considerable complexity to the response flow control.

 In contrast, RGI applications convey their entire response via a 4-tuple return value.
 RGI applications are called with two arguments when handling a request: